timcurzon/nomad-cluster/README.md

 ## Customisation

 The SaltStack pillar file `saltstack/pillar/overrides.sls.example` contains explanations & examples of common configuration values you might want to override.
+Make a copy of the example file, name it `overrides.sls` & edit accordingly to override default pillar values.

+### Cluster name

+This guide uses the default cluster name (which is "devcluster").

 ## Notes